Guide to Policy Violations

 Residential Life and the Dean of Students staff will use their discretion when deciding on sanctions.
 They will consider any past incidents, the facts detailed in the incident report(s), your perspective, and you as an individual student.

 In most cases, alcohol sanctions will result in a probationary period and at least one educational referral.
 Other factors taken into consideration include the severity of the violation, previous history, and cooperation and attitude – they will depend on the unique nature of the incident, as well as the students involved.
 Sanctions will increase in severity as the nature of the incident increases in severity.
 Repeat violations will also be considered.
-Please visit the Community Standards Sanctions page.
+For more information, please visit Student Guide Section 5, Student Conduct Process.

 There are two kinds of hearing boards.
 The Student Conduct Board is made up of students, and the Administrative Hearing Board is made up of 3 staff members, 1 faculty member, and 1 student.
 Typically cases are referred to a Board if the facts of the case are not clear or are contested.
 Cases heard before the Administrative Hearing Board are generally more severe, where students could face suspension or dismissal from the University.
 Please see the Student Guide for more information.